prashantRmishra/MachineCoding/Patterns/README.md

 **Strategy**
 To modify or extend the Behavioral of a class without changing it we can go for Strategy pattern.
-It follows open-closed desing principle(one of the *solid* principles) Open for extension but closed for modification
+It follows open-closed design principle(one of the *solid* principles) Open for extension but closed for modification
 For more understanding [refer]([url](https://dev.to/prashantrmishra/solid-principles-in-java-35lf))